JeffreyXiang/MSRA-Intern-s-Toolkit/README.md

 # MSRA Intern's Toolkit

-MSRA Intern's Toolkit is a VS Code extension for research interns in MSRA (Microsoft Research Asia) to simplify some of the troublesome but frequently used process including submitting jobs to clusters, privileged identity management (PIM) for Azure, opening tunnels to GCR sandboxes, etc.
+MSRA Intern's Toolkit is a VS Code extension for research interns in MSRA (Microsoft Research Asia) to simplify some of the troublesome but frequently used process including submitting jobs to clusters, privileged identity management (PIM) for Azure, etc.

 This extension provide you a intuitive and interactive way to deal with these annoying process.
 Just get rid of those scripts that nobody can remember and embrace this convinient user interface.